 I have been taking karate for quite a few years now.
-I am a black belt, not quite a beginner.
-I have practiced hard…yet I am pretty sure that I would still have a great deal of trouble using it against an attacker, especially one with any size behind them.
+I’m a black belt, not quite a beginner.
+It takes lots of hard practive…yet I am pretty sure that I would still have a great deal of trouble using it against an attacker, especially one with any size behind them.

 So how do you defend yourself?
 Is a self-defense course the answer?